bighomeyg/deflategate/README.md

 Deflategate: Who Cares?
 A social media analysis.
 ------

-Tweets with "deflategate" were collected over a span of 41 days in August and September 2015 and analyzed for content.
+I collected Tweets with "deflategate" continuously over a span of 41 days in August and September 2015 and analyzed them for content.
+Scripts used for each part of the study are posted, along with a link to the how-to.
 The results of my study can be found here: http://www.310analytics.com/#!Deflategate-Who-Cares-Patriots-Fans-and-Haters-Mostly/colb/562bb8120cf2f4d93f173695

 #####Twitter Mining